 After simulating the production of mesons at DUNE, we consider all possible decay modes of pions, kaons and $D$ mesons leading to the production of HNLs.
 Meson decays to HNLs are calculated in the rest frame of the meson and then boosted to the lab frame using the momentum of the corresponding meson, extracted from \textsc{Pythia}.

 Meson decays can be grouped into two categories, the first being purely leptonic two-body decays such as $P^{+} \to e^{+} N$, which have the generic branching fraction

 where $\tau_P$, $f_P$, $m_P$ and $V_{q\bar{q}}$ correspond to the meson lifetime, decay constant, mass, and CKM mixing matrix element (depending on valence quark content of the meson), respectively~\cite{Batell:2020vqn}.

-The second category is three-body semi-leptonic decays, which can be competitive to the two-body channels, as seen in Fig.~\ref{fig:production_channels}.
-This is mainly attributed to the absence of CKM or chirality-flip suppressions, which compensates for the smaller phase space~\cite{Batell:2020vqn, Bondarenko:2018ptm}.
+The second category contains three-body semi-leptonic decays, which can be competitive to the two-body channels, as seen in Fig.~\ref{fig:production_channels}.
+This is mainly attributed to the absence of CKM or chirality-flip suppressions, which compensates for the suppressed phase space~\cite{Batell:2020vqn, Bondarenko:2018ptm}.
 The formulae for three-body decays require the use of form factors and depend on whether the daughter meson is a pseudoscalar or vector meson.
-For the decay into a pseudoscalar meson, the branching fraction is given by,
+For the decay into a pseudoscalar meson, the branching fraction is given by

 For the decay into a vector meson, the branching fraction becomes,

 where $f(\mathcal{I}_{P})$ and $f(\mathcal{I}_V)$ are functions that depend on the meson coupling constants and form factors, respectively~\cite{Bondarenko:2018ptm}.